perwin/pyimfit/README.md

 ## Requirements and Installation

-PyImfit is designed to work with modern versions of Python 3 (nominally 3.5 or later); no support for Python 2 is planned.
+PyImfit is designed to work with modern versions of Python 3 (3.5 or later on Linux, 3.6 or later on macOS);
+no support for Python 2 is planned.

 ### Standard Installation: macOS